-Advance Passenger Information / Passenger Name Record Program
+Advance Passenger Information / Passenger Name Record Data

-The Advance Passenger Information / Passenger Name Record (API/PNR) program allows the Canada Border Services Agency (CBSA) to perform risk assessments on air travellers and crew while they are en route to Canada.
+Advance Passenger Information (API) and Passenger Name Record (PNR) data allow the CBSA to perform risk assessments on air travellers and crew while they are on their way to Canada.

 Advance Passenger Information

-API data is basic information that identifies air travellers and flight crew.
+API data is basic information about passengers and crew members.
 It includes your name, date of birth, gender, citizenship, and travel document data (e.g. passport number).
-This type of information can be obtained from the machine-readable area of your passport.
-Air carriers collect API data when you check in including a unique passenger reference number or crew member identification.
+This information is available from the machine-readable zone of your passport.
+Commercial airlines collect additional API data when you check in including a unique passenger reference number or crew member identification.
 API data also includes your flight information such as flight number, arrival and departure times.

 Passenger Name Record

-Passenger Name Record (PNR) data is traveller flight reservation and itinerary information collected by air carriers.
-Specific PNR data that is collected varies from one airline to the next.
-It includes: type of ticket, date of travel, number of bags, seating information, etc. This type of information is in the commercial carrier's departure control and reservation systems.
-The CBSA does not require commercial air carriers to gather or provide any additional information that is not already collected for their own business purposes.
+PNR data is information which comes from commercial airline's departure control and reservation systems.
+PNR data collection varies from one airline to the next.
+It can include: the type of ticket you have, the date of travel, the number of bags, and your seating information.
+Commercial airlines do not have to gather or provide any additional information not already collected for their own business purposes.

-The API/PNR data is used to identify potential illegal activity such as:
+API/PNR data may also identify potential illegal activity such as:

-Using the information, the CBSA can understand and respond to criminal activity, and more efficiently process travellers entering Canada.
+This information helps the CBSA to more efficiently process travellers entering Canada.

 The CBSA follows strict guidelines to protect the privacy of passengers and crew members.
 The data is stored in a secure system accessible only by authorized CBSA officers.
-How the data is used is subject to an audit process and users are liable for any misuse.
+The use of this data is subject to an audit process and users are liable for any misuse.

 A summary of the API/PNR Program and its privacy implications can be found on the official Info Source web page.